-Starting a business has never been easier and it seems like more and more people decide to quit their jobs and give being an entrepreneur a go.
+Starting a business has never been easier and it seems like more and more people decide to quit their jobs and give being an entrepreneur a GO.
 While getting underway may be easy, staying afloat definitely isn’t.
-You have to make the right decisions and plan ahead if you want to give your company a fair chance to succeed.
+You have to make the right decisions and plan if you want to give your company a fair chance to succeed.
 Most of the time, you have to deal with your company’s finances and ensure there’s always enough money to keep operating.
 Moreover, you have to keep your personal finances in order and plan for your future.
 In case you’re looking for some help when it comes to managing money, here are six financial planning tips for business owners.

 Keep the cash flowing

-Depending on for how long you’ve been in the business world, you’ve probably already heard the adage that cash is king.
+Depending on how long you’ve been in the business world, you’ve probably already heard the adage that cash is king.
 This really is the case at the moment and you can sell as many products as you want but if there’s no cash in your business, you won’t be able to succeed.